History of Singapore in Timeline

 Singapore

 Singapore is an island country and city-state located in Southeast Asia, just north of the equator.
 It consists of one main island, 63 smaller islands, and one outlying islet.
-It is positioned off the southern tip of the Malay Peninsula, bordered by the Strait of Malacca to the west, the Singapore Strait to the south, the South China Sea to the east, and the Straits of Johor to the north.
+Geographically, it sits off the southern tip of the Malay Peninsula, bordered by the Strait of Malacca, the Singapore Strait (near Indonesia's Riau Islands), the South China Sea, and the Straits of Johor (bordering Malaysia).

-In 1914, Singapore was not greatly affected by the First World War, as the conflict did not spread to Southeast Asia.
+Singapore was not greatly affected by the First World War (1914–18), as the conflict did not spread to Southeast Asia.

 1915: Singapore Mutiny

-In 1931, the construction of the Singapore Naval Base proceeded at a faster pace due to the Japanese invasion of Manchuria.
+In 1931, the construction of the Singapore Naval Base proceeded at a faster pace following the Japanese invasion of Manchuria.

 1938: Introduction of Section 377A

-From 1938, sexual relations between men were technically illegal under Section 377A of the Penal Code, first introduced during British colonial rule.
+In 1938, Section 377A of the Penal Code, which criminalized sexual relations between men, was introduced during British colonial rule.

-After World War II broke out in 1939, the British Home Fleet defended Britain, leaving Singapore vulnerable to Japanese invasion.
+In 1939, after World War II broke out in Europe, the British Home Fleet was fully occupied with defending Britain, leaving Singapore vulnerable to Japanese invasion.

 1942: Singapore occupied by Japan